 Why did you use the inner from coax cable for the transformer secondary winding ?

 I picked this for its high voltage insulation properties.
 Most foam insulated satellite TV coax has a breakdown voltage of around 1.8KV.
 This should be adequate for power levels up to about 200watts on frequencies where the radiating element presents the highest impedance (and requires maximum feed voltage ) to the transformer.

 G8JNJ - 01/06/2014 v4.3

-I'll let you guess who they are, as one of the three below threatened to sue me for putting a photo of "their" matching unit on the web !
+I'll let you guess who they are, as the manufacturer of one of the four shown below threatened to sue me for putting a photo showing the inside of "their" matching unit on my website !

 At least these guy's are a bit more open, but still no credit to the source.

 In early 2016 a video entitled "Inside of an Alpha Match" was posted on YouTube by user "steinhest" showing the inside of a matching unit as sold by Alpha Antenna.